Pension Planning

 • There is no UK tax on the receipt (because you are non-resident)

-• The payment is made by the pension provider, not via HMRC
+• The payment is made gross by the pension provider, provided an NT code is in place

-The critical planning point is that the PCLS decision must be made before you take any other pension payment.
-Once you have drawn any amount from your pension as income (even if it is just GBP 100), the PCLS election is no longer available.
-This is why the sequence of pension access matters: you must decide whether to take the PCLS before any income drawdown begins.
+The critical planning point is that the PCLS decision must be made before you take any other pension payment from that specific arrangement.
+Once you have drawn any amount from a given pension as income (even if it is just GBP 100), the PCLS election within that arrangement is no longer available.
+This is an absolute rule.

-For most expats in the UAE, taking the PCLS makes financial sense because:
+For most expats in the UAE, taking the PCLS from each arrangement makes financial sense because:

-• It provides a lump sum of capital to manage your living costs, investments or property
+• It provides a lump sum of capital to manage your living costs, invest, or fund property

 • The tax-free status is unique and cannot be replicated by drawing income in any other way

-• The remaining 75% of the pension can still be drawn flexibly and tax-free
+• The remaining balance can still be drawn flexibly and tax-free

 • It improves the flexibility of your overall retirement plan

-There are rare scenarios where not taking the PCLS might make sense (for example, if taking the lump sum would trigger an inheritance tax issue or mean-tested benefit loss in the UK for a dependent), but these are exceptional.
+There are rare scenarios where not taking the PCLS might make sense (for example, if taking the lump sum would trigger mean-tested benefit loss in the UK for a dependent), but these are exceptional.

 QROPS and International Pension Transfers